Vann05/Sebasty_F/CONTRIBUTING.md

 # Contributing Guidelines

-We welcome contributions to the [Project Name] project!
+We welcome contributions to the Sebasty project!
 Whether it's reporting a bug, fixing a typo, or adding new features, we appreciate your help.

 ## Bug Reports and Feature Requests